katxeus/civic-participation-network/README.md

 Laws and policy translation

 ## Misinformation
-The platform will implement mechanisms to cun misinformation and fake news
+The platform will implement mechanisms to cun misinformation and fake news.
+This will depend on anti deception tool that verify real events

 ## Civic Mentorship
 Provide a means to provide civic literacy through mentorships and apprenticeships